hsqmlzno1/MGAN/README.md

 Data for our AAAI'19 paper "[Exploiting Coarse-to-Fine Task Transfer for Aspect-level Sentiment Classification](https://arxiv.org/abs/1811.10999)".

-### 2019/02/24 Update: Data resource has been released now!
+#### 2019/02/24 Update: Data resource has been released now!
+More details will be updated.

 # Descriptions